-Prof Jalesh Panicker works as a consultant neurologist in uro-neurology at The National Hospital for Neurology and Neurosurgery, and is a reader in uro-neurology and clinical neurology at the University College London (UCL) Queen Square Institute of Neurology.
+Prof Jalesh Panicker is a consultant neurologist in Uro-neurology at The National Hospital for Neurology and Neurosurgery, and is professor in Uro-Neurology and Clinical Neurology at the University College London (UCL) Queen Square Institute of Neurology.

-He is clinical lead for uro-neurology, and together with a team that includes a urologist, uro-gynaecologist, gastroenterologist, nursing, health psychologist and clinical scientists performing urodynamics and pelvic neurophysiology tests.
-The Department of Uro-Neurology offers a holistic, multi-disciplinary approach to the evaluation and treatment of bladder, bowel and sexual dysfunction in patients with established and suspected neurological disorders.
+He is clinical lead for Uro-Neurology, and together with a team that includes a urologist, uro-gynaecologist, gastroenterologist, nursing, health psychologist, pelvic health physiotherapist and clinical scientists performing urodynamics and pelvic neurophysiology tests, the Department of Uro-Neurology offers a holistic, multi-disciplinary approach to the evaluation and treatment of bladder, bowel and sexual dysfunction in patients with established and suspected neurological disorders.